-Hospitals in the Kingdom are highly developed and constitute a regional hub for healthcare services.
-The health sector is among the large water consumers in Jordan.
-Water audits conducted in ten hospitals show that considerable savings in water and money can be made by adopting water-use efficiency best practices.
-This guide was developed to help the health sector to be water efficient.
-It provides owners, managers, developers, planners, designers, builders, water providers, operators, and staff with water use efficiency best practices that apply to both existing and new hospitals.
+The tourism sector is among the large water consumers in the Kingdom.
+Water audits of nineteen hotels show that considerable water and money savings can be made by adopting the best industry practices for water-use efficiency.
+This guide was developed to help the tourism sector to be water efficient.
+It provides owners, managers, developers, planners, designers, builders, water providers, operators, and staff with water efficiency best practices that apply to existing and new hotels.

 The guide leads you through a step by step process that presents the reasons for saving water, where and how much water is currently used, and where and how to save water.
-A list of tips and technologies for best management practices are provided for indoor- and outdoor-water uses, including water use in inpatient rooms, common areas, offices, restaurants and kitchens, laundry, heating, cleaning, medical processes, and landscaping.
-The guide also helps you identify and fix leaks, manage water pressure, and accurately monitor water use.
-It offers you opportunities to benefit from potential alternative-water sources such as harvested rainwater, gray water, and treated wastewater.
+A list of tips and technologies for best management practices are provided for indoor and outdoor water use areas, including guest rooms, common areas, offices, restaurants and kitchens, laundry, heating, cleaning, swimming pools, and landscaping.
+The guide also helps you identify and fix leaks, manage water pressure, and accurately monitor your hotel's water use.
+It offers you opportunities to benefit from potential alternative water sources such as harvested rainwater, gray water, and treated wastewater.

-To help you build a strong business case for adopting a wateruse efficiency program, a cost-benefit analysis is presented for selected best management practices.
+To help you build a strong business case for adopting a water-use efficiency program, a cost-benefit analysis is presented for selected best management practices.
 This is illustrated by a case study that demonstrates investment cost, savings benefits, payback periods, and benefit-cost ratios for various water conservation interventions.
-A series of implementation tools are also illustrated, including the policy, code, and regulations that make water-use efficiency possible, the various public and private institutions that support water conservation, steps for successful management of a water use efficiency program, and a comprehensive water-saving checklist.
+A series of implementation tools are also introduced, including the policy, code, and regulations that make water-use efficiency possible, the various public and private institutions that support water conservation, steps for successful management of a water-efficiency program, and a comprehensive water-saving checklist.